ghoegy2/checkersGame_gabbyHoegy/README.md

 Description:

 This project is a virtual checkers board game.
-I made it for my CPSC 2150 class.
-It is runnable using IntelliJ IDEA Community Edition 2024.1.1
+I made it for my Software Development Foundations class.
+It is runnable using IntelliJ IDEA
-(IDE), JDK17 (programming language), and Junit 4.12 (testing framework).
+Community Edition 2024.1.1 (IDE), JDK17 (programming language), and Junit 4.12 (testing framework).

 -------------------------------------------------